tessercat/daoistic-book/daodejing/36/english.md

-When you try to control them,
+Trying to control them
-you'll end up unleashing them.
+ends up empowering them.

-When you try to weaken them,
+Trying to weaken them
-you'll end up strengthening them.
+ends up strengthening them.

-When you try to crush them,
+Trying to hurt them
-you'll end up inspiring them.
+ends up helping them.

-When you try to beat them,
+Trying to divide them
-you'll end up joining them.
+ends up uniting them.

 They call that
 a glimmer of enlightenment.